 - To promote our activities.
 Where you have given us your consent we may use photos of you, or testimonials, for promotional activities and communications.

 - To match information collected from you through different means or at different times.
 That could include using information collected online and offline, along with information obtained from other sources, including third parties and publicly available sources, to ensure that the information we hold about you is up to date and accurate.
 These include third parties such as BT OSIS, Post Office Address File and Experian Quick Address.

-If you do not want us to use your data for direct marketing purposes you can contact our Supporter Care team.
-Please see "How will we contact you?" below.
+If you wish to change or update your consent for direct marketing you can contact our Supporter Care team.
+Please see 'Complaints' below.

 Data Protection law requires us to have a reason or justification, also known as a ‘lawful basis’, for using any of your personal data:

 This is where we've asked for your permission to use your personal data in a specific way, and you've agreed.
 For example to send you marketing via email or SMS.

 We may process your personal data as part of an agreement you have with us.
 For example if you work for us or if you purchase something from our online shop.